 A decade back, the concept of EPLI was restricted to very few companies in India.
-It was usually taken up by organizations which had a vast global presence (especially exposure in United States).
+It was usually taken up by organizations that had a vast global presence (especially exposure in the United States).
 However, in the recent past, more and more companies are including EPLI as a part of their D & O (Directors and Officers) insurance policy.
-The premium amount for coverage against such employee related claims is minimal compared to the outflows it can cause.
+The premium amount for coverage against such employee-related claims is minimal compared to the outflows it can cause.
 The legal costs and compensation amounts are exorbitant.
 Hence, companies prefer to err on the side of caution.

 Many D&O insurance policies have an EPLI component included by default which covers the top or senior management.
 If one wants to have a wider coverage and broaden the scope to include more management levels, it is better to opt for a stand-alone or exclusive Employee Practices Liability Insurance policy.

 Employment Practices Liability Insurance is an extended arm of the overall Directors & Officers Insurance Policy.
 It covers various expenses such as investigation or defense costs as well as the compensation payable (if any) to the concerned employee.
 The scope of a D&O policy is wider as it covers costs due to claims or suits filed by third parties such as shareholders, vendors, customers, and even employees.

 So, how does an EPLI Policy work?
 We will explain that with the help of an example.

 Assume that an ex-employee files a lawsuit against a company.
 The charges are discrimination on the grounds of race and unjust termination.
 In this case, the company directors will need to defend themselves (and the organization) in courts of law.
 This is when the Employment Practices Liability Insurance Policy will kick in.
 It will take care of all the legal costs and expenses incurred in fighting the case.

 Does an EPLI policy cover for the director’s (or another officer) wrongdoings?